lightning/bolts/05-onchain.md

 If not otherwise resolved, once the HTLC output has expired, it is considered *irrevocably resolved*.

 # Revoked Transaction Close Handling

-If a node tries to broadcast old state, we can use the revocation key to claim all the funds.
+If a node tries to broadcast old state, the other node can use the revocation key to claim all the funds.

 ## Requirements

 A node MUST NOT broadcast a *commitment transaction* for which it has exposed the revocation key.

 If a node sees a *commitment transaction* for which it has a revocation key, that *resolves* the funding transaction output.

 A node MUST resolve all unresolved outputs as follows:

 1. _A's main output_: No action is required; this is a simple P2WPKH output.
    This output is considered *resolved* by the *commitment transaction*.